Explore again, Sail well

 - Will I have to take a SARS-CoV-2 test before or during my cruise?

-All guests are required to take an antigen test for COVID-19 when checking in at the terminal.
-Registration details for this test will be sent via email in advance.
-This test is complimentary.
-Guests requiring a COVID-19 test prior to returning home can arrange this onboard.
+Guests will no longer be required to undergo a COVID-19 antigen test while checking in at the terminal.
+To strive for a COVID-19 free environment, guests will be required to provide results from a negative COVID-19 test upon embarkation.
+For guests who cannot present a negative COVID-19 test upon embarkation, testing is available in the terminal or on the boarding deck for $59 USD for antigen and $85 USD for PCR.
 Please contact Guest Relations while onboard for further information.
-Please note many governments and certain airlines require proof of a negative SARS-CoV-2 RT-PCR test no more than three days before entry or flight departure.
+Please note some governments and certain airlines require proof of a negative SARS-CoV-2 RT-PCR test no more than three days before entry or flight departure.

 - If I test positive for SARS-COV-2 right before my cruise, at the terminal, or on the cruise, what is your compensation policy and what associated costs are covered?